runtimeverification/k/tutorial/1_k/1_lambda/lesson_5/README.md

 file k/bin/maude/lib/pl-builtins.maude, which are automatically included in all definitions.
 These can be used in the languages that we define, typically by including them in the desired syntactic categories.
-You can also define your own "builtins" in case the provided ones are not suitable for your language (e.g., the provided builtin integers and operations on them are arbitrary precision).
+You can also define your own `builtins` in case the provided ones are not suitable for your language (e.g., the provided builtin integers and operations on them are arbitrary precision).

 For example, to add integers and Booleans as values to our LAMBDA, we have to add the productions

     syntax Val ::= Int | Bool

 Int and Bool are the nonterminals that correspond to these builtins.